 Managing change is becoming increasingly complex due to rapid technological advances and instant seamless exchange of information globally.
 Goals and strategies can be successfully achieved through projects.
 Past experience should be tempered with the future scenario to manage changes pro-actively.
 We must take decisions consciously considering uncertainties.
 The challenge in managing projects lies in accelerating the 'rate of reduction of uncertainties'.

-Module 1 to Module 4 are common for both the IEDPM and the EDPM participants.
+Module 1 to Module 4 are same for both EDPM and IEDPM program.

-Another very important feature of the Diploma program is that is that at the end of each Module participants must submit a report outlining their learnings from the module as well what they can include in their workplace based on the module inputs.Once all the modules are completed a Composite Final Report is also to be submitted by each participant and give some recommendations of some new ideas that can be implemented in their organization to improve it's working.
-These have to also be presented to their management and approved by their own management before being awarded the diploma.
+Another very important feature of the Diploma program is that, at the end of each Module participants must submit a report outlining their learnings from the module as well what they can include in their workplace based on the module inputs.Once all the modules are completed a Composite Final Report is also to be submitted by each participant and give some recommendations of some new ideas that can be implemented in their organization to improve it's working.
+These are also to be presented to their management and approval of the management is required for the award of the Diploma.
 The module details are given below:

-Eight Project Life Cycle Phases Course has eight Project Life Cycle (PLC) phases with 36 Knowledge Areas and 119 key Concepts.
+TPM - Project Life Cycle phases.
+TPM course covers 36 Knowledge Areas and 119 key Concepts.

-There are eight Project Life Cycle (PLC) phases – Conceptualize, Plan, Organize, Implement, Control, Integrate, Deliver and Closeout and Knowledge Leverage.
+The eight Project Life Cycle (PLC) phases of the TPM are&ndash: Conceptualize, Plan, Organize, Implement, Control, Integrate, Deliver and Closeout and Knowledge Leverage.
 Each phase has been depicted using different colors of varying intensity showing the intensity of the work during that phase.

 Some of the 36 Knowledge Areas covered are: Stakeholder Management, Need Analysis, Business Case, Success Criteria, Scope Definition, Time Management, Cost & Finance, Project Management Plan, Roles & Responsibilities, Risk & Opportunity, Procurement, Quality, Information Management & Reporting, Contract Administration, Communication, Organization Structures, Leadership, Motivation, Conflict Resolution, Team Performance, Negotiation, Change Management, Issue Management, Problem Solving, Internal & External Interfaces, Health, Safety and Environment, Project Closeout, Post Project Evaluation, CSR, Agile methodology etc.